• Skip to primary navigation

 Western Grand Canyon: Helicopter to Whitmore Wash, then Raft to Pearce Ferry

 The Western Grand Canyon trip begins with a small plane ride from Las Vegas, Nevada to Bar 10 Ranch in Arizona perched above on the North Rim of the Grand Canyon.
-Many tours spend a night at Bar 10 Ranch before the 5-minute helicopter ride into the canyon to the launch point on the Colorado at Whitmore Wash (mile 188).
+Many rafting tours spend a night at Bar 10 Ranch before the 5-minute helicopter ride into the canyon to the launch point on the Colorado at Whitmore Wash (mile 188).
 The western canyon expedition rafts 92 miles downstream to Pearce Ferry (mile 280) over 3 to 5 days with one to 3 nights of camping by oar or motor raft.

 Western Canyon Highlights

 Attractions on this section of the canyon include the Whitmore Pictographs, Pumpkin Springs and the lower Granite Gorge.
 Fun whitewater includes Kolb Rapid, Mile 217 Rapid, Travertine Falls, and Killer Fang Falls (Mile 232 Rapid).
-One-day motor and two-day Grand Canyon rafting trips also run the lower part of this section, launching at Diamond Creek (mile 225) and ending at Pearce Ferry.
-In addition, Western Grand Canyon rafting trips have no required hiking.
+One-day motor and two-day Grand Canyon raft trips also run the lower part of this section, launching at Diamond Creek (mile 225) and ending at Pearce Ferry.
+In addition, Western Grand Canyon river rafting trips have no required hiking.

 Grand Canyon 3 to 16-Day Whitewater Rafting Sections